thynqit/bootcamp-foundational/README.md

 ---

+# 🤝 Contributions

+If you would like to improve the curriculum, add high-quality resources, or refine explanations, feel free to open a Pull Request.

+---

-## 📜 License
+# 📜 License

 This repository is shared for educational purposes.
 You are free to use and adapt the material with attribution.

----

-## 🤝 Contributions

-If you would like to improve the curriculum, fix errors, or add resources, feel free to open a Pull Request.